Mantyi-Studio/funlutab/README.md

 # Funlutab
-This is a module for convenient work with tables in lua It contains such necessary functions as: add, clear, copy, overlay, unpack and many others
+Functions for convenient work with tables in lua
+It contains such necessary functions as: add, clear, copy, overlay, unpack and many others

 ## Lua language server